 26 August 2015 by Felicity

 Restoring two of the most significant tide predicting machines ever built to their former working glory was a challenge recently undertaken by members of our conservation team.
-In this post, Steve Newman, head of metals conservation at National Museums Liverpool, talks us though the importance of the machines, which are now on display at the National Oceanographic Centre (NOC) on Brownlow Street, part of the University of Liverpool campus.
+In this post, Steve Newman, head of metals conservation at National Museums Liverpool, talks us though the importance of the machines, which are now on display at the National Oceanography Centre (NOC) based on the University of Liverpool campus at the Joseph Proudman building, 6 Brownlow Street, Liverpool.

 “Tide predicting machines were used in the late 19th and early 20th centuries to predict the ebb and flow of sea tides.
 Over the past ten months, we’ve restored the Doodson-Légé and Roberts-Légé tide predicting machines to working order.